wzr1337/angular-gestures/README.md

 # angular-gestures

-AngularJS directive that adds support for multi touch gestures to your app.
-Based on hammer.js.
+AngularJS directive that adds support for multi touch gestures to your app, based on hammer.js.

 ## Usage

 * Include `gestures.js` or `gestures.min.js` into your page
 * Declare `'angular-gestures'` as a dependency for your angular app: `angular.module('myApp', ['angular-gestures']);`
-* Use attributes on you containers in the same way you use `ng-click` e.g. `hm-tap`
+* Use attributes on containers the same way you use `ng-click`: e.g. `hm-tap`
 ```HTML
 <button hm-tap="add_something()">Tap me</button>
 ```